renanpvaz/elm-bem/readme.md

 # [BEM](http://getbem.com/naming/) in Elm

 This library contains utility functions for using the BEM convention in Elm avoiding verboseness and repetition.
+Browse the docs [here](https://package.elm-lang.org/packages/renanpvaz/elm-bem/latest/Bem).

 ```elm
 import Bem